NorskRegnesentral/spatioTemporalIndices/README.md

   <img src="figures/sun.png" alt="spatially averaged ALK in 2020 Varanger" width="300"/>
 </div>

 We can plot the time-varying variance of the indices.
-The time-varying structure can be used in the assessment.
+This time-varying structure can be used in the assessment.

 ```R
 plotResults(run,what = "variance") #Used conf_l$years = 1994:2020 to produce figure